 Students in the program acquire the knowledge and skills to become leaders in their chosen field through an innovative, interdisciplinary curriculum delivered by a dedicated and internationally recognized program faculty.

-The Health Policy PhD Program draws outstanding and committed students from diverse graduate training backgrounds, including interdisciplinary health fields, social sciences disciplines, and professional programs.
+The program draws outstanding students from a wide range of graduate training backgrounds, including interdisciplinary health fields, social science disciplines, and professional programs.

-The Health Policy PhD Program was approved by the Ontario Council on Graduate Studies and commenced in the fall of 2008.
-In April 2013 the Program underwent an Institutional Quality Assurance Process, as part of the ongoing educational commitment of McMaster University to offer graduate programs of high quality.
-The Ontario Council's external reviewers deemed the program 'exemplary - in its experiental education, its capacity to connect academe to a broader community, and its integration of global perspectives and students'.
+The Ontario Council on Graduate Studies external reviewers referred to McMaster's Health Policy Ph.D. program as 'exemplary - in its experiential education, its capacity to connect academe to a broader community, and its integration of global perspectives and students'.